LGBTQ rights in Hungary: Living conditions

 Hungary was the host country of Mr Gay Europe 2007 contest and the EuroGames in 2012.

 Budapest Pride was the first such event in the former Eastern Bloc, and draws a steady, but a moderate number of LGBTQ people and their supporters.
 The LGBTQ festival lasts a week every summer with a film festival, a pride march and parties across the city.
 The festival was opened in the past by notable public figures including Gábor Demszky, then Mayor of Budapest, and Kinga Göncz, then Minister of Foreign Affairs.
 The Hungarian far-right party Our Homeland Movement has called for a ban on LGBTQ pride marches.

-In correlation with the prime ministership of Viktor Orbán, LGBTQ rights in Hungary have stalled.
+In correlation with the prime ministership of Viktor Orbán, LGBTQ rights in Hungary stalled.
 In March 2016, the Hungarian Government blocked a proposed European Union agreement to combat discrimination against LGBTQ people.
 In May 2017, Prime Minister Orbán welcomed the World Congress of Families, a designated hate group by the Southern Poverty Law Center, at the National Parliament.
 In 2018, Hungary and Poland blocked a joint statement by EU employment and social affairs ministers intended to promote gender equity in the digital era because of objections to a reference to LGBTQ people.
 However, Austria—then president of the Council of the European Union—adopted the text regardless, though with modifications.
 While the reference to LGBTQ people was retained, the text was classified as "presidential conclusions" which do not carry the legal weight of formal Council conclusions.

 In recent years, more and more politicians have resorted to use openly homophobic rhetoric.
 In 2014, Jobbik displayed a sign reading "The Parliament Does Not Want Any Deviants" during Budapest Pride, and verbally abused attendees and defaced posters in support of LGBTQ rights.
 In November 2016, it protested the painting of a fence with rainbow colours in Pomáz, even though the colouring had no connections to LGBTQ rights.